Buy all ingredients right below the recipe

 INSTRUCTIONS

-- 1Wash the preserving jars with boiling water and dry them thoroughly.
+- 1Wash the preserving jars with boiling water and dry thoroughly.

-- 2Layer the spruce shoots and sugar alternately.
-Start with a layer of shoots in the jar (about 5 cm high) and press them down firmly.
+- 2Layer spruce shoots and sugar alternately.
+As the first layer, place shoots into the jar (to a height of approx. 5 cm) and pack them down thoroughly.
 Cover with a layer of sugar about 1 cm high and repeat the layering.
-Press each layer of shoots down firmly.
+Pack down each layer of shoots thoroughly.
 The last layer in the jar should be sugar.

-- 3Close the jar and place it in a warm, bright place (exposing the jar to sunlight will speed up the process).
+- 3Close the jar and place it in a warm, bright spot (leaving the jar in the sun will speed up the process).
 Let the contents steep for 2 - 3 weeks until a thick syrup forms.

 - 4Strain the finished syrup through a sieve into a clean jar.
 Store in the refrigerator.
-If you want the syrup to last longer, you can preserve it in jars (the simplest way is to bring the syrup to a boil in a pot and pour it hot into preserving jars, close the jars, turn them upside down, and let them cool).
+If you want the syrup to last longer, you can preserve it in jars (the easiest way is to bring the syrup to a boil in a pot, pour it hot into preserving jars, close the jars, turn them upside down, and let them cool).

 Tip

-You can always place a few slices of lemon on each layer.
+You can always place a few lemon slices on each layer.